Decoupling by local random unitaries without simultaneous smoothing, and applications to multi-user quantum information

 Corollary \ref{corollary:EoA} is the result from \cite{HOW:merging-CMP}, proved there by a much more complicated, iterative protocol that relied on the tensor product structure of $\psi^{\otimes n}$.
-The present procedure was previously analyzed by Dutil \cite{Dutil:PhD} and shown to work assuming the simultaneous smoothing conjecture in the i.i.d.~case.
+The present procedure was previously analyzed by Dutil \cite[Ch.~5]{Dutil:PhD} and shown to work assuming the simultaneous smoothing conjecture in the i.i.d.~case.
 Here finally we achieve the same without any unproven conjectures.
 Note that in particular, no time sharing between different protocols is necessary.

 The first of the conditions \eqref{eq:EoA-oneshot} is essentially necessary, making the achieved rate essentially optimal.
 The second condition looks like a technical artifact of the proof since we require that all the local measurement outcomes of the helpers $C_i$ are close to being uniformly distributed.
 However, this is not necessary for the objective of entanglement of assistance, but at the same time it becomes difficult to achieve by random basis measurements if some reduced state $\psi_{C_I}$ has rather small min-entropy.
 We can see that this is benign when $\psi_{C_I}$ is actually pure, as then our state factorizes, $\psi_{ABC_1\ldots C_m} = \psi_{ABC_{I^c}} \ox \psi_{C_I}$, and we can simply leave the parties $C_I$ out of the LOCC protocol without any loss.
 We have to leave the general case as an open question.
 In any case, we can observe that by providing a small amount of EPR states between any pair of players (in fact, the pairs $B$ and $C_j$ are sufficient), we can always ensure that the entropies $H_{\min}^\epsilon(C_I)$ are sufficiently lower bounded.